 How Do I Know if I Can Use My Studio Monitors on Their Side?

 Most studio monitor speakers are designed to be used vertically.
 If you have regular dome tweeters, you most likely cannot use them on their side.
 However, if they have horizontal waveguides, you'll be able to place them horizontally.
 Always consult your manufacturer manual before placing your speakers on their sides.

 You will find all the information you need about speaker placement in your manual.
 If you don't have access to your manual, assume you can't put them on their sides.

 What if I Like The Look & Sound of My Studio Monitors on Their Side?

 By all means, if you like the look and sound of your studio monitors in a side placement, then do it.
 If you want to avoid the phase and comb filtering issues, it's recommended that you move your speakers further inward, creating a smaller triangle and tighter listening space.

-This will help resolve some of the issues you're having but will reduce your listening space, and make it more important for you to be sitting in a “sweet spot” when mixing.
+This will help resolve some of the issues you're having but will reduce your listening space, and make it more important for you to be sitting in a “sweet spot” when mixing and mastering.